BlaqueDevs/se-assignment-day-4-software-project-management-Elizah-wambui/README.md

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
-    Effective cost control is a critical component of successful software project management.
-It ensures that the project stays within its allocated budget, directly contributing to its success by avoiding financial losses, maintaining profitability, and ensuring stakeholder satisfaction.

   How Effective Cost Control Contributes to the Success of a Software Project Ensures Financial Viability: